Tanz0rz/haxe-fmod/README.md

 # faxe 2.0
-An updated version of the faxe FMOD Audio Engine for Haxe
+An updated version of the faxe FMOD Audio Engine for HaxeFlixel (more general Haxe support will come later)

 This library was mostly completed by Aaron Shea and uhrobots.
-I have updated it to work with Windows FMOD API v2.00.08
+I have updated it to work with Windows FMOD API v2.00.08 on Haxe v4.x.x

 Features added:
 - Live Update is now available